republique-et-canton-de-geneve/git-sync/README.md

 ### Dry run mode

-The parameter `dry-run` allow you to run the application without modification in GitLab.
+The parameter `dry-run` allows you to run the application without incurring any modification in GitLab.
 Only logs are displayed so you can check future modifications before to set `dry-run` to false.
 If the parameter is absent, False is the default value.